Jump to main content

 Another Focus is the development of performance diagnostic methods in different scopes of application of sports and exercise, as well as the assessment of their transferability and relevance for prevention, therapy and rehabilitation, as well as for sportsmen in recreational sports, health, and performance-orientated sports practice.

-The professorship of Human Locomotion is a center of excellence for research on the neurophysiological and biomechanical function of the human body under daily, clinical, and athletic loads.
+The professorship of Movement Science for Prevention and Rehabilitation is a center of excellence for research on the neurophysiological and biomechanical function of the human body under daily, clinical, and athletic loads.
 Basic research investigates the importance of sensory systems for human movement under clinical aspects.

 Furthermore, research focuses on the interplay of genetics, environment, and lifestyle with respect to effects on the musculoskeletal system.
 The applied research is dedicated to developing and analyzing sports footwear, where the mechanical properties of the shoe and the effects of different construction methods on the musculoskeletal system are analyzed.